EnHub-UK/EHS-to-HSEM-converter/README.md

   <img src="public/UKDS Logos_Col_Grey_300dpi.png" width="30%">
 </p>

-Once granted, the datasets need to be copied (or redirected) as shown at the bottom of this page.
-(Only the *documentation files* are copied to `/myData` because these files are converted into plain text, so these can be accessed using *regular expressions* within the scripts).
+Once granted, the datasets need to be stored (or redirected) as shown at the bottom of this page.
+(Only the *documentation files* are hard copied to `/myData` because these files are converted into plain text, so these can be accessed using *regular expressions* within the scripts).

-Another reason is that the EHS information is employed along different projects, and so the datasets can be stored and shared in a central repository.
+Another reason for having a dedicated *repo* is that the *EHS* information is employed along different projects, and so the datasets can be stored and shared in a central repository.

+<span style="background-color: #ffb82e"> Please note that...</span> **a)** the implementation (ie. stage B) has not been optimised for `R` , and so its performance may be relatively poor in some cases; and **b)** this repo is not supported anymore, as it will be replaced by a more comprehensive converter destined to process survey data from the four UK countries.

 ### Data Sources